VitalySvyatyuk/pocket_option_trading_bot/README.md

 https://t.me/pocketoption_trading_bot

 ### Donations
-If you want to thank the author for his amazing work buy me a coffee: https://buymeacoffee.com/vitaliisviatiuk
+If you want to thank the author for his amazing work:

+buy me a coffee:
+https://buymeacoffee.com/vitaliisviatiuk